PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 16:12:31
+Last updated: 2024-04-05 16:13:37
-Random Quote: When you tear out a man's tongue, you are not proving him a liar, you're only telling the world that you fear what he might say.  -  Tyrion Lannister
+Random Quote: Not only are you wrong... but you are belligerently sticking to your guns and insulting me in the process.
+Robin Scherbatsky, you are an American. - Barney Stinson